apurvwagh/DevOps-interview-questions-/Mock-interview.md

 3) For example, when I deploy a Pod, a mutating admission controller could automatically inject a sidecar container or add required labels.
 A validating admission controller could reject the Pod if it violates security policies, such as running a privileged container or using an unapproved image registry.

-4)In production environments, admission controllers are very useful for enforcing security and governance policies consistently across the cluster.
+4) In production environments, admission controllers are very useful for enforcing security and governance policies consistently across the cluster.
 Tools such as Kyverno or OPA Gatekeeper can be used to implement custom policies.

-5)The important request flow is: the client sends the request to the API server, authentication and authorization happen, admission controllers validate or mutate the request, and only then is the accepted object persisted in etcd.”
+5) The important request flow is: the client sends the request to the API server, authentication and authorization happen, admission controllers validate or mutate the request, and only then is the accepted object persisted in etcd.”

 One-line distinction to remember